openforis/sepal-doc/docs/source/feature/aoi_selector.rst

 .. tip::

-    The selected method at this step is not definitive, you can change it at any stage by simply clicking the :btn:`<fa fa-globe> selected method` dropdown on the top of the AOI window and a list with the available methods will be displayed.
+    The selected method at this step is not definitive, you can change it at any stage by simply clicking the :btn:`<fa-solid fa-globe> selected method` dropdown on the top of the AOI window and a list with the available methods will be displayed.

 Administrative boundaries
 """""""""""""""""""""""""